 Invest in team training and team building

 Every organization coaches the newly joined team member from sales to the management department.
-The leadership coach isn’t the only cornerstone for building a high-performing team, the members hold significance.
+The leadership coach isn’t the only cornerstone for building a high-performing team, and the members hold significance.
 To understand this insight, it’s important to recognize the line of difference between team training and team building.

 Team training comprises skill development and knowledge sharing to contribute to overall teamwork.
 The skills are group development, work styles, psychological safety, communication, and conflict resolution, to name some.
 On the other hand, team building is about team interaction, where members are required to learn about each other to build relationships and trust.